pawelgrzybek/pawelgrzybek.com/content/posts/2019-04-12-typescript-interface-vs-type.md

 ## Misleading section of the official TypeScript Handbook

-["Interfaces vs. Type Aliases"](http://www.typescriptlang.org/docs/handbook/advanced-types.html#interfaces-vs-type-aliases) section of the official TypeScript Handbook explains the characteristic of both.
+The ["Interfaces vs. Type Aliases"](http://www.typescriptlang.org/docs/handbook/advanced-types.html#interfaces-vs-type-aliases) section of the official TypeScript Handbook explains the characteristic of both.
 Since October 2015 when this part of a documentation has been updated last time TypeScript got a major version bump and lots of things has changed.
-The thing that hasn't changed since then is this part of a specification though.
+Unfortunately specification didn't catch up yet.

-One day someone smarter than me will update TypeScript Handbook and I will simply delete this section of an article.
-For now it details few not anymore relevant differences so stick with me for now please.
+One day TypeScript Handbook will be updated and I will simply delete this section of an article.
+For now it details few not anymore relevant differences so stick with me to find a clarification.

 ## Syntax